 - A. Conceptual Review.
 All development subject to review by the Design Review Board will be reviewed at the conceptual level. - 1.
-Conceptual Review provides an opportunity for the City to review and comment on a project's concept or theme when it is still in the early stages of development before the applicant has committed to and significantly invested in a particular design. - At Conceptual Review, the applicant and the Design Review Board discuss and consider only broad issues such as site planning, general architectural style, and the project's relationship to its site and the surrounding neighborhood. - 3.
+Conceptual Review provides an opportunity for the City to review and comment on a project's concept or theme when it is still in the early stages of development before the applicant has committed to and significantly invested in a particular design. - 2.
+At Conceptual Review, the applicant and the Design Review Board discuss and consider only broad issues such as site planning, general architectural style, and the project's relationship to its site and the surrounding neighborhood. - 3.
 Applicants may bring sketches and/or conceptual drawings, including schematic sections and three-dimensional renderings, and should have completed site studies that address various aspects of site design (e.g., general massing of buildings, grading, access, landscaping concepts, etc.). - 4.
 No formal action is taken by the Design Review Board at a conceptual level; however, comments may be offered that give the applicant general direction for future review.
 Additionally, the Design Review Board, the Director, or Planning staff may determine during the Conceptual Review that a site visit and/or story-poles will be required, and/or that the preparation of other plans will be needed in order to determine project compatibility with the neighborhood or compliance with applicable development standards (e.g., landscape, lighting, grading and drainage, etc.).

 B. Preliminary Review.
 Preliminary Review is a formal review of an application in order to confirm that the proposed development complies with all applicable design standards.
 Fundamental design issues such as precise size of all built elements, site plan, floor plan, elevations, landscaping, and hardscaping are resolved at this stage of review.
+The Review Authority's decision at Preliminary Review is the formal action for Design Review, which may be appealed.